 |Deal pipeline||Yes||Up to 15|

 |One-to-one training||3 months||Some training offered|

 As you can see, the two providers’ Professional plans aren’t all that different.
 The advantages to using HubSpot include having access to SEO recommendations & optimizations, a blog and help with your content strategy, but is it really worth paying $890/month for this?
 I doubt it.

 For a fraction of the price, ActiveCampaign offers a pretty appealing package for those serious about marketing automation.

 HubSpot’s Hidden Costs

-Another reason to look for a HubSpot alternative is because of its hidden costs.
+Another reason to look for a HubSpot alternative is its hidden costs.

 If its prices weren’t high enough, you’re also required to pay onboarding fees on the Professional and Enterprise plans: a one-off payment of $3,000 and $6,000 respectively.
 Quite frankly, I was shocked by these figures and therefore wouldn’t recommend HubSpot’s higher-tier plans to small-to-medium companies.

 Winner: In my opinion, HubSpot’s elevated prices and hidden costs are simply not justified.
 ActiveCampaign’s pricing is much more accessible for small businesses, and the features are just as good as HubSpot’s.
 ActiveCampaign wins this round.